RVgo4it/mmsgate/README.md

 # MMSGate
 MMSGate is a MMS message gateway between VoIP.ms and Linphone clients.

 Linphone is an open-source soft-phone.
 It makes VoiP SIP calls and can send/receive SMS/MMS messages over the SIP protocol.
-For voice calls, it can also use push notifications to ensure no calls are missed.
+It can also use push notifications to ensure no calls are missed and SMS/MMS are delivered quickly.

 VoIP.ms provides voice and SMS over SIP protocol.
 While MMS messages are possible, the service is provided over a customized API and web hook.
 MMSGate provides the link between VoIP.ms's MMS service and Linphone clients.